amchagas/el-10-30/readme.md

-"This is the repository for the implementation of the electrically tunable lens EL-10-30, from Optotune."
+This is the repository for the implementation of the electrically tunable lens EL-10-30, from Optotune.

 Each should be controlled as follows: